JonathanLoscalzo/jonathanloscalzo/README.md

 _Ngage (apr 2021 - Present)_

 Ngage is a platform which gathers data to build real time indicators related to online classes.
 It gathers information from several softwares such as Zoom, Teams, Moodle, and so on.
-My role was as an architect, leading a team and addressing the data-analytics/data-science problems that the platform needs, such as developing a ML model for inferring some indicators, solving complex formulas in real-time or near-real-time. \
+In my role as an Architect Leader, I was in charge of leading team work and addressing the data-analytics/data-science problems that the platform needs, such as developing a ML model for inferring some indicators, solving complex formulas in near-real-time. \
 Stack: C#, MediatR, python, Azure ML, Docker, SignalR, React, RabbitMQ.

 _HAT - Hexacta Architecture Team (2019 - 2021)_